orangecms/javascript-testing/src/slides.md

 ## What should I write tests for?

-- libraries: do methods return desired output in given input?
+- libraries: do methods return desired output on given input?
 - components: do they receive and handle input correctly?
 - applications: do routes, form submissions etc work?